Providing All Hazard Response Support

 With your knowledge of local hazards and our expertise in emergency planning, we’ll suggest training and resources that will be most useful in the face of an emergency.

 With new knowledge and skills, you’ll have more control and less stress when faced with a community emergency.

 FNESS has a long-standing, respectful relationship with BC’s First Nation communities.
 We understand how often you hear “no” when facing a crisis and in need of assistance.
 Your people, needs and values matter to us.
 We’re here to help in any way we can with guidance, advocacy and training so you can experience a smooth operation tapping into our years of experience and training.
 When the barriers feel overwhelming, we’re here to help you get to “yes.”

-Lead confidently through
+Lead confidently through challenging times.